The Big Ship

 Birth of the man who led Australia to the first whitewash in Ashes history.
 Warwick Armstrong was at the helm for the 5-0 thrashing in 1920-21 - the only clean sweep until Ricky Ponting's men matched it in 2006-07.
 It was Armstrong's first series as Aussie skipper and Australia also won the next three Tests under his stewardship, in England the following summer.
 Nobody has beaten his record of eight consecutive Ashes wins.
 Armstrong, who was known as "The Big Ship" - he weighed 22 stone (140 kilograms) by the time he retired - was a fine, cussed batsman and a useful, skiddy legspinner who took three Test five-fors.
 His finest series with the bat was in that 1920-21 rout, when he made three centuries, including a Test-best 158 in Sydney.
 Armstrong, who also worked as a whisky merchant, died in Sydney in 1947.

 An aesthete is born.
-Indian Erapalli Prasanna was the original artistic offspinner, relying on flight, cunning, stealth and grace.
+Erapalli Prasanna of India was the original artistic offspinner, relying on flight, cunning, stealth and grace.
 He was never afraid to give the ball air, and if that didn't do for batsmen, then the inordinate bounce he got often did.
-His 189 wickets was the highest by an Indian offie till Harbhajan Singh went past that mark.
+His haul of 189 wickets was the highest by an Indian offie till Harbhajan Singh went past that mark.
 Five of Prasanna's six best returns came overseas, including a Test-best 8 for 76 against New Zealand in Auckland in 1975-76.
 India were victorious then, maintaining the pattern of Pras' career: he averaged 17 when they won, 39 when they didn't.

 With the end of the Second World War, first-class cricket could resume in England after a five-year hiatus.
 The cricket-starved and war-ravaged public responded enthusiastically to five three-day games between the Australian Services (the RAAF and the AIF) and England.
 The first match was played at Lord's and Keith Miller's century gave the Australians a first-innings lead of 188.
 England couldn't recover after legspinner Cec Pepper took 4 for 80 in their second innings.
 The Australians won by six wickets.
 Wisden wrote of the match: "Some of the chosen men, coming almost straight from battlefields to the headquarters of cricket, must have regarded the first encounter primarily as a reunion with many old friends, so that a thoroughly serious view of the game, such as the Australians clearly held, was too much to expect."
 The series was drawn 2-2.

 One of the most successful bowlers in the women's game was born today.
-Medium-pacer Clare Taylor was the first England woman player to reach 100 international wickets and was the second highest wicket-taker overall at the World Cup in 2000.
-She played 16 Tests and 105 ODIs, was made a Member of the British Empire in 2000 for services to cricket and was also one of the England side that won the 1993 World Cup at Lord's.
+Medium-pacer Clare Taylor was the first England woman player to take 100 international wickets and was the second highest wicket-taker overall at the World Cup in 2000.
+She played 16 Tests and 105 ODIs, was made a Member of the British Empire in 2000 for services to cricket, and was also part of the England side that won the 1993 World Cup at Lord's.
 She was also a talented footballer, having represented Liverpool Ladies as well as playing in the football World Cup.
 After retiring in 2005, she coached at the women's academy in Durham and later worked with the New Zealand women.

 A Pakistan wicketkeeper is born.
 Sarfraz Ahmed was part of the victorious 2006 Under-19 World Cup side in Bangladesh and got his first opportunity with the senior side a year later.
 Competition from the Akmal brothers meant that he was in and out of the side - he didn't play a Test for three years, and it was only in 2013 that he became a regular in the Test and ODI squads.
 He moulded himself into an attacking batsman, earning a promotion in ODIs, where he even audaciously swept medium-pacers for sixes.
 Three Test centuries in 2014, against Sri Lanka, Australia and New Zealand, marked his second coming.